andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 ```

 The algorithm computes the *updated* network by recursively updating the
-layers, from the output layer all the way up to the input layer.
-At
+layers, backwards up from the output layer.
+At every step, it returns
-every step it returns the updated layer/network, as well as a bundle of
+the updated layer/network, as well as a bundle of derivatives (`dWs`)
-derivatives for the next layer to use to calculate its descent
+for the next layer up to use to calculate its descent direction.

-direction.
-At the output layer, all it needs to calculate the direction
+At the output layer, all it needs to calculate the direction of descent
-of descent is just `o - targ`, the target.
-At the inner layers, it has
+is just `o - targ`, the target.
+At the inner layers, it has to use the
-to use the `dWs` bundle to figure it out.
+`dWs` bundle it receives from the lower layers to figure it out. `dWs`
+essentially “bubbles up” from the output layer up to the input layer
+calculations.

 Writing this is a bit of a struggle.
 I actually implemented this
 incorrectly several times before writing it as you see here.
 The type